ericsalvi/stats-preview-card-component/README.md

 ## Acknowledgments

-A very big thanka to [Kevin Powell](https://www.youtube.com/user/KepowOb) for sharing this amazing resource.
+A very big thanks to [Kevin Powell](https://www.youtube.com/user/KepowOb) for sharing this amazing resource.
 This is exactly what I needed to help practice and stay current with my front-end development skills.
 Super handy.